rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Your-Address.md

 The total = $2,800 million.

 In British terms, that is two-thousand eight-hundred million dollars USD.

-How does a nefarious team of hackers "trickle" those coins back into circulation in exchange for USD, or Yuan, or Yen, or Great British Pound, or any other global or regional classic currency?

-**Answer**: They either launder the coins in return for the proceeds ( tax free ), or they purchase goods and services with their "anonymous" coins, or the developers at bitcoin "fork" the block chain at the point of attack.

 Because the Mt Gox hack was ongoing, where to "fork" the block chain became problematic for the original bitcoin developers.